Arctodus: Skull

+Digital endocast of the cranial cavity of A. simus (FMNH PM 59022).

 Morphologically, Arctodus simus exhibits masticular characteristics common to herbivorous bears.
 This includes cheek teeth with large, blunt surface areas, a deep mandible, and large mandibular muscle attachments (which are rare in carnivorous mammals).
 As herbivorous carnivorans such as Arctodus lack the gut microbiota to efficiently break down plant matter, these features created a high mechanical advantage of the jaw to break down plant matter via extensive chewing or grinding.
 Although the low mandibular condyle relative to the tooth row (and therefore potential wide gape) of Arctodus simus has been inferred as an adaptation for carnivory, it is also present in the omniherbivorous spectacled bear.
 Both A. pristinus and T. floridanus have condyles raised well above the plane of the teeth, although some A. pristinus specimens from Florida seem to also possess a low mandibular condyle.
 The purpose of the highly vaulted calvarium and straight cheek bones of A. simus have been similarly disputed.
 Michael Voorhies and Richard Corner argue that the jaws of A. simus are suited to deliver a strong bite at the canines, and calculated the force of the temporalis muscle of A. simus as being stronger than modern Ursus and canids, but equivalent to modern lions and Panthera atrox.

 A 2009 analysis of the mandibular morphology of tremarctine bears found notable differences between A. pristinus and A. simus, with A. simus specimens possessing a concave jaw, large masseter and temporalis muscles, deeper horizontal ramus, and a reduced slicing dentition length when compared to A. pristinus.
 Instead, A. simus was most similar to Arctotherium angustidens, but both species of Arctodus and Arctotherium angustidens were still comfortably in the "omnivorous" bear craniomorphotype.